archived-code-challenges/callback-service/README.md

     make client-start

 After a successful execution, the service should be running on port 9090.
-Hit the endpoint to check that everyithing is running as expected:
+Hit the endpoint to check that all is running as expected:

 - [:9090](http://localhost:9090/)